pingcap/docs/basic-sql-operations.md

 ---
-title: Basic SQL Operations
+title: Explore SQL with TiDB
 summary: Learn about the basic SQL statements for the TiDB database.
 aliases: ['/docs/dev/basic-sql-operations/','/docs/dev/how-to/get-started/explore-sql/']
 ---

-# Basic SQL Operations
+# Explore SQL with TiDB

 TiDB is compatible with MySQL, you can use MySQL statements directly in most of the cases.
 For unsupported features, see [Compatibility with MySQL](/mysql-compatibility.md#unsupported-features).